o3de/o3de.org/content/docs/userguide/ai/scripting/_index.md

 ---
-description: ' Learn more about AI scripting in &ALYlong;. '
+description: ' Learn more about AI scripting in Amazon Lumberyard. '
 title: AI Scripting
 ---
 # AI Scripting {#ai-scripting}